lucast4/neuralmonkey/neuralmonkey/metadat/session_mappings/readme.txt

 Different scenarios.

-Rec and beh sessions shifted (but same N and 1 to 1):
+Rec and beh sessions shifted (at level of session, not trial) (but same N and 1 to 1):
 - input into rec_to_beh_Diego.yaml

 Mult beh session, one rec session (no spillover)